brentmc79/gifsenespanol/README.md

 back to them with Spanish translations, for no particular reason other that it was something fun to do.

+The bot ignores retweets.

+The bot *should* preserve all user mentions, extracting them out prior to translation, then replacing them once the translation is complete.

 ##Setup

 Make sure you have ENV var set up for the following: